rust-bio/rust-htslib/README.md

 # HTSlib bindings for Rust

-This library provides HTSlib bindings and a high level Rust API for reading and writing SAM/BAM files.
+This library provides HTSlib bindings and a high level Rust API for reading and writing BAM files.

 To clone this repository, issue